user93390/user93390/README.md

 <p>This is my github profile that you'll see me use.
 Though I primarly use gitlab as it exceeds my ci/cd needs.
 I use this profile for contributing, research & sometimes mirroring my projects.</p>

 <p>Rust is a strongly typed langauge that requires strong desipline.
 Rust by far has one of the stongest standard libraries I've ever seen; with deep documentation & resources.</p>
 <p>Honestly kotlin is very underrated as a programming language.
-Kotlin allows you target multiple targets such as the JVM & LLVM.</p>
+Kotlin allows you target multiple targets such as the JVM & LLVM.
+Kotlin provides strong integration with many developer tools and will always be one my favourites</p>
 <br clear="left"/>